inigoflores/helium-miner-log-analyzer/README.md

 Small tool that extracts witness data from Helium miner logs.

+It currently works for miner version `miner-arm64_2022.01.29.0_GA`.

+It runs out of the box for the following miners:

+* Controllino
+* Panther X2
+* Pisces P100
+* Sensecap M1

-It currently works for the **Pisces 100** and miner version `miner-arm64_2022.01.29.0_GA`.
-It may work for other miners that have the docker log folder mapped to the host, for which you will need to provide the folder path as a command-line argument.
+It should work for other miners that have the logs folder mapped to the host, for which you will need to provide the folder path as a command-line argument.

-It will soon support any other SSH enabled miners.
+If you want me to add your miner, please create an issue and provide me with the full path to the console.log folder.

 ## Description